Find A Speaker or Advisor

 Dr. Dava Newman is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Dava Newman was last modified: March 11th, 2024 by Justin Louis
+Dava Newman was last modified: August 7th, 2025 by Whitney Jennings

 Read More Read Less

-As the coronavirus pandemic fluctuates and eventually will fade, organizations are evaluating precisely how AI will augment human workers, how, when – or if – to return workers to office settings, and the future nature of jobs overall.
-What portions of work will be reserved for humans, and what will AI handle?
-What will be the high-paying jobs of tomorrow?
-In this presentation, MIT Media Lab director Dava Newman leverages her decades of interdisciplinary work at MIT, NASA and on industry boards to show leaders that they are empowered to reinvent the work of the future to ensure that human capital remains relevant.
-She also reveals leading-edge solutions surrounding both the intricacies and panoramic landscape of the “work of the future.”
+Organizations are carefully considering what the future of work will look like and how related skills will be built.
+Leaders must understand how AI and machine learning (ML) will shape both future jobs and education programs of tomorrow.
+What tasks will be reserved for humans; what will be augmented by machines; what will AI exclusively handle; and what will be the next generation of high-paying jobs?
+In this forward-looking presentation, MIT Apollo Program Professor and former Media Lab director Dava Newman, Ph.D. draws on her decades of interdisciplinary work at MIT and NASA to reveal how AI and ML will influence today’s learners and tomorrow’s workforces.
+Empowering leaders to reinvent the work of the future to ensure that human capital remains relevant, Newman reveals leading-edge solutions surrounding both the intricacies and panoramic landscape of the “work of the future.”

 Exploring NASA’s Innovation Framework

 Understanding the complex intersection between new technology and various types of innovative companies is crucial for success in today’s marketplace.
-MIT Media Lab director Dava Newman, a co-developer of NASA’s Innovation Framework, showcases a unique innovation spectrum comprised of established and startup companies, working with both existing and new technologies.
+MIT Apollo Program Professor and former Media Lab director Dava Newman, Ph.D., a co-developer of NASA’s Innovation Framework, showcases a unique innovation spectrum comprised of established and startup companies, working with both existing and new technologies.
 In this presentation, Newman not only explains what these paradigms mean, but demonstrates their significance for government organizations and companies of all types within a 21st century innovation ecosystem.

 Exploring NASA’s Innovation Framework